NFL Power Rankings: The most interesting teams to watch in free agency, from 32 to 1

 Biggest need: Receiver

-Kenny Britt wasn’t a great No. 1 receiver, but he was by fair their best option … and now he’s a free agent.
+Kenny Britt wasn’t a great No. 1 receiver, but he was by far their best option … and now he’s a free agent.
 Jared Goff had major struggles as a rookie, and it won’t get better without an investment in the rest of the offense (including the line).
 New coach Sean McVay has an offensive background, and he’ll want some talent to run his scheme.

 17. Carolina Panthers ($32.7 million)